-Whilst we have tried to ensure the information is accurate we cannot be liable for any inaccuracies.
+Whilst we have tried to ensure the information is accurate, we cannot be liable for any inaccuracies.

-It’s the Law…It is advisable to have a quick read through the U.K. Highway Code before arriving in Scotland.
+It is advisable to have a quick read through the U.K. Highway Code before arriving in Scotland.
 Whilst the Highway Code is not in itself “Law,” failure to comply with the Highway Code probably refers to contravening some Road Traffic Law or at least a failure to comply would be evidence against a rider in any prosecution involving careless or dangerous driving.

 It is important to note that references to ‘road’ in the Highway Code and legislation generally include footpaths, bridleways and cycle tracks, and many roadways and driveways on private land (including many car parks).
 In most cases, the law will apply to them and there may be additional rules for particular paths or ways.
-Some serious driving offences, including drink-driving offences, also apply to all public places, for example public car parks.
+Some serious driving offences, including drink-driving offences, also apply to all public places, for example, public car parks.

-In the U.K. we drive/ride on the left hand side of the road.
-Whilst this is stating the obvious, there are areas in Scotland where traffic volume is exceptionally light and returning to the carriageway after a photo stop for example, one can be faced with an empty road and without traffic to remind a rider, it is easy to forget where you are and set off on your usual side of the road.
+In the U.K. we drive/ride on the left-hand side of the road.
+Whilst this is stating the obvious, there are areas in Scotland where traffic volume is exceptionally light and returning to the carriageway after a photo stop, for example, one can be faced with an empty road and without traffic to remind a rider, it is easy to forget where you are and set off on your usual side of the road.

 Helmets require to be worn and securely fixed (straps fastened) at all times, whilst on a motorcycle on the public road – rider and pillion passenger.
 Failure to comply will lead to a fine.

-The speed limits in the UK are generally 30m.p.h. for towns, 60 m.p.h. for single carriageways and 70 m.p.h. for dual carriageways and motorways.
-There are other posted limits so watch out for signs as some built up areas can vary from 20 m.p.h. to 40 m.p.h. and some motorways/dual carriageways have 50 m.p.h. limits.
+The speed limits in the UK are generally 30 m.p.h. for towns, 60 m.p.h. for single carriageways and 70 m.p.h. for dual carriageways and motorways.
+There are other posted limits so watch out for signs as some built-up areas can vary from 20 m.p.h. to 40 m.p.h. and some motorways/dual carriageways have 50 m.p.h. limits.
 Speed enforcement is carried out by Uniformed Police Officers using many methods, AND both static GATSO Radar units and mobile Laser units (usually fitted with video and installed in vans).
 Excessive speeding (say +100 m.p.h.) will lead to disqualification from driving and could lead to visitors being arrested, detained and taken to court the following day.

-Any Police Officer in uniform can require a rider to provide a specimen of breath for a breath-test.
+Any Police Officer in uniform can require a rider to provide a specimen of breath for a breath test.
 If you fail to provide the specimen or refuse to provide a specimen you can be arrested and as a visitor to the country with no fixed U.K. address, you could be detained overnight and taken to court the next day.
 If you provide a breath specimen and this shows you to be over the legal limit, you will be arrested and taken to a nearby police station where you will be required to provide a 2nd breath sample which will be analysed by a calibrated machine.
-If this machine shows you are under the limit you will be free to go, however if the accurate test shows you are over the legal limit you will could be detained overnight and taken to the court to the next day.
+If this machine shows you are under the limit you will be free to go, however, if the accurate test shows you are over the legal limit you are likely to be detained overnight and taken to court the next working day.

 The courts have the power to disqualify you from driving whilst in the U.K. and to give you a substantial fine.
-Now its not all bad news… the Scottish Police Officers are generally good folk and other than in the following cases…
+Now it’s not all bad news, Scottish Police Officers are generally good folk and other than in the following cases: